UNDP South Africa: Climate change & greening South Africa's economy

 Climate Change and Greening South Africa’s Economy aims to support the South African Government to grow its ecological footprint, affirming its commitment to contribute to a cleaner and greener global environment.
 By 2025, the Country Office aims towards a just transition to a low-carbon society and to ensure that vulnerable and marginalized communities are more resilient to the adverse effects of climate change.

 At the global level, UNDP has decades of experience supporting countries to take action on climate change.
 With its partners, it has helped people and communities in over 140 countries to mitigate emissions and adapt to climate impacts.

-Through this programme, UNDP South Africa has been a trusted support to government’s ongoing efforts to meet commitments under the three Rio Conventions toward combatting desertification (UNCCD), biodiversity loss (UNCBD) and climate change (UNFCCC).
-The programme has achieved this through strong partnerships, in particular with funding from the Global Environment Facility (GEF), which has resulted in over 25 projects to the cumulative value of over US$100 million.
-Impact on the ground through these projects and other UNDP global initiatives, has been enabled by climate change advocacy, sound knowledge management, and capacity building for informed decision-making.
-UNDP’s current work on nature, climate and energy, focusses systemically on a number of areas that show UNDP’s commitment to ensuring that South Africa is on a just transition to a low-carbon society and that vulnerable and marginalized communities are more resilient to adverse effects of climate change and have access to sustainable nature-based solutions.
+Through this programme, UNDP South Africa has been a trusted support to the government’s ongoing efforts to meet commitments under the three Rio Conventions toward combatting desertification (UNCCD), biodiversity loss (UNCBD) and climate change (UNFCCC).
+The programme has achieved this through strong partnerships, in particular with funding from the Global Environment Facility (GEF), which has resulted in over 25 projects with a cumulative value of over US$100 million.
+Impact on the ground through these projects and other UNDP global initiatives has been enabled by climate change advocacy, sound knowledge management, and capacity building for informed decision-making.
+UNDP’s current work on nature, climate and energy, focuses systemically on a number of areas that show UNDP’s commitment to ensuring that South Africa is on a just transition to a low-carbon society and that vulnerable and marginalized communities are more resilient to adverse effects of climate change and have access to sustainable nature-based solutions.

 Some of the projects under the Nature, Climate and Energy programme include: